TechGrounds-Cloud8/cloud8-benbui797/04_Security_1/SEC-03_IAM.md

 - Pre-shared keys: a key that is shared between users (for example, a wifi password)
 - Behavioral authenticion: Using AI's, it's is possible to verify a users identity based on their common behavior, such as keystroke dynamics and mouse-use characteristics.
 If this falls outside the norm of a user, the AI can then shut the system down.
 - Biometrics: Authentication based on a users bio-data.
 For example: fingerprints, iris-scans, faces, voice recognition and even DNA sampling.
 - One-time Passwords: Passwords that are communicated to the user by a previously authorised channel.
 They are only valid for a single transaction or session.
-(Google Authenticator on your phone).
+(Sending an SMS with a code to log in).
 - Authentication apps: A system could generate a security code that can be accessed through a third party app.
-(DigiD and your bank app)
+(DigiD, bank app or a authenticator app on your phone)
 - Access: The ability for a user to view, create or modify a file.
 - RBAC: Role-based access management.
 - JWT: JSON Web token: This is used for the secure transmission of data.
 The parties have been authorised using a private key pair.